NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/eu_UGC_X.md

 renewal process to confirm that token updates do not interrupt or compromise data access.

--   Yes
+-   **Yes (?)**

--   **No**
+-   No

-In theory, it is possible to renew tokens without fear of data loss.
-The reality of rate limits (1 request every 15 minutes; 100 tweets per month) means it is not possible to have continuous data collection.
+In theory, it is possible to renew tokens without fear of data loss as access relies on the standard X API authentication model, which supports long-lived access tokens and OAuth 2.0 refresh tokens that allow renewal without routine re-authorisation.
+The reality of rate limits (1 request every 15 minutes; 100 tweets per month) means it may not always be possible to have continuous data collection.
+Currently, there is no publicly documented set of distinct rate limits for EU vetted researchers separate from standard X API developer rate limits, suggesting that the standard API limits may apply.

 **OC4: Does the platform's API offer an endpoint for extracting data from an individual publication?**